Peter Wong (sports commentator): Punditry

 Such catchphrases are often use by other Cantonese-speaking sports commentators.
-He is a very controversial football commentator in Hong Kong, many find his commentating style being senseless but he has also many supporters thinking he is very entertaining.
+He is a very controversial football commentator in Hong Kong, many find his commentating style to be senseless but he has also many supporters that think he is very entertaining.
 His catchphrases and quotes in his shows has once been quoted in an email on the internet, named "101 golden football quotes of Peter Wong", which was then widely circulated.
 He also teaches English, Spanish, French and Italian languages during a football match to Hong Kong audiences.
 His best partner is Simon Kong, with whom he has co-operated for 15 years in UEFA Champions League commentary.

 He is described as a commentator, who integrates Latin and English styles of football commentary, together with local Hong Kong slang.